VolkovLabs/volkovlabs.io/docs/volkovlabs-image-panel/formats.md

 # Supported formats

-  The most common file formats are supported by the panel.
+The Base64 Image/Video/Audio/PDF visualization panel supports most of the common file formats.

-:::note
+:::tip

-Please open an issue in the [GitHub repository](https://github.com/VolkovLabs/volkovlabs-image-panel/issues) to request support for additional formats.
+To request the support of additional formats, feel free to open an issue in the [GitHub repository](https://github.com/VolkovLabs/volkovlabs-image-panel/issues).

 :::

 ## Images

-The file type is determined automatically based on the first Base64 symbol if definition is not provided:
+The file type is determined automatically based on the first Base64 symbol if a definition is not provided:
   - JPEG
   - GIF
   - PNG